This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 - Much higher temperatures at 900F/500C vs 500F/260C – this cooks the pizza in around 90 seconds to give a number of benefits.

-- The flavor is improved from caramelization and the wood smoke.
+- The flavor is improved by caramelization and the wood smoke.

-- Hotter temperatures give faster rise or “oven spring” leading to larger crusts.
+- Hotter temperatures give a faster rise or “oven spring” leading to larger crusts.

 Wood Fired Pizza Is Great

 Pizza cooked in a wood fired oven has a number of significant differences from one cooked in a regular oven.

 Because the oven is so incredibly hot, it cooks the pizza in extremely quick times.
 We are talking 60-90 seconds for a properly fired oven.

 This just takes the whole science of cooking dough to a different level.
 It takes on a unique taste and texture that can only be achieved in this environment.

 Ultimately, the pizza comes out crisp on the outside, but pleasantly chewy and moist on the interior.
 The taste has a charred, deep flavor and aroma.